cmakkaya/cmakkaya/README.md

 ✨ First the dreams die, then human!
-✨ Life will never be greater than the dreams we create in our mind.
+✨ Life will never be greater than the dreams we create in our minds.
 ✨ Never give up!

 🙏 Thank you for visiting my profile.